-Well, I guess you could say it was inevitable in some ways because of the technological progress that we have made over the past several decades.
+Well, you could say it was inevitable in some ways because of the technological progress we have made over the past several decades.
 In the past, before the advent of cable news and the Internet, we had limited resources with which to verify what our leaders, politicians, and large corporations were telling us.
 But now things have changed dramatically!